CityOfZion/BigIntegerCpp/README.md

    In order to create a compliant port of their virtual machine a need for a compliant BigInteger implementation exists.
    Any difference, in for example the [modulo implementation](https://en.wikipedia.org/wiki/Modulo_operation#Variants_of_the_definition), can result in VM execution deviation.
 This is just one of the many problems we've encountered after creating a pure Python port.

-2) Should I this project?
+2) Should I use this project?

    If you have to ask this question, then no.